5j9/wikitextparser/README.rst

         >>> references
         Tag('<references/>')

-As illustrated above WikiTextParser is able to handle common usages of HTML and extension tags.
-However be aware that WikiTextParser is not a fully-fledged HTML parser, don't expect it to handle edge cases or malformed HTML input exactly as your browser does.
-If you encounter any bugs, please open an issue on github.
+WikiTextParser is able to handle common usages of HTML and extension tags.
+However it is not a fully-fledged HTML parser and may fail on edge cases or malformed HTML input.
+Please open an issue on github if you encounter bugs.

-You may want to have a look at the test modules for more examples and probable pitfalls.

 Compared with mwparserfromhell
 ==============================